 Beyond the city lies a plethora of captivating places to explore.
 Visit the Psiloritis Natural Park for an unforgettable weekend in the charming village of Anogeia, where you can experience a genuine winter wonderland with snow blanketing its highest peak!

 Any time of the year is perfect for a visit to Agios Nikolaos, Crete’s captivating capital located in the Lasithi region.
 But during Christmas time, this coastal town truly sparkles with magic!

 When the sun begins to set around Christmas, the small port of Agios turns into a picturesque paradise, with dozens of fishing boats lit up and adorned in twinkling decorations.
 The reflection of the water is nothing short of magical, radiating hues as festive as any holiday season.

 The main area where locals gather is around Lake Voulismeni where a huge Christmas tree with colourful lights and decorations is a must-visit sight in town.

 Absolutely!
 Crete is a great destination for winter as prices tend to be lower, and you’ll have the chance to explore its archaeological sites without being surrounded by large crowds.
 Furthermore, temperatures are usually milder compared to other European countries.

 During the Christmas season, Crete is typically sunny with an average daytime temperature of 7°C (44°F).
 Ice-cold temperatures are rare, especially along the island’s coastal areas.

-An average sea temperature in December is around 17 °C (62.6°F).
+The average sea temperature in December is around 17 °C (62.6°F).
 Winter is the perfect time for a swim as it helps to strengthen your immune system.
 What’s more, you can enjoy the stillness and serenity of winter beaches without any distractions like bars or umbrellas.
-And if that isn’t enough, just think how invigorating it will be when you jump in cool waters!
+And if that isn’t enough, just think how invigorating it will be when you jump into cool waters!